Career and Performance Planning for Professional Staff

 - A behavioural competency assessment that acknowledges staff commitment to the Mission and values of the University, and provides the opportunity for this to be considered in the context of overall performance;

-- The inclusion of the Leadership Competency Framework, which identifies the key behaviours and attributes of ACU’s leaders that will support the strategic direction of the University;
+- The integration of the Capability Development Framework (CDF) with objective setting and professional development.
+The CDF identifies the key behaviours and attributes of all ACU staff that will support the strategic direction of the University;

-- The facilitation of a discussion between you and your supervisor about your short and long term career aspirations.
-This is the opportunity for you to focus on career planning and the identification of your development needs.
+- An optional discussion between staff members and their supervisors about their short and long term career aspirations.
+This is the opportunity for staff to focus on career planning and the identification of development needs.

 Part A: The Annual Performance Review which involves the identification of achievements against the objectives identified in the previous year’s plan.

 Note: The PRP cycle is normally twelve months in duration, with all forms for Professional Staff required to be completed during the period January to June each year.
-Training on the PRP process will be available to you and your supervisors from January to June each year.
+Training on the PRP process will be available to staff and supervisors from January to June each year.
+PRPs are still to be completed and submitted if they fall outside of the prescribed timeframe.

 To access the Policy and Form, visit the Performance Review and Planning for Professional Staff policy page.